-If no stroke or hypertension the most common peripheral form is benign paroxysmal positional vertigo (BPPV).
+The most common peripheral form is benign paroxysmal positional vertigo (BPPV) if no stroke or hypertension.

 The Head impulse is used as certain rapid eye movements can indicate a problem in the semicircular canals of the inner ear.